agus-m/apache-airflow/README.md

 # apache-airflow
-Install and admin apache-airflow in linux ubuntu
+Install and admin apache-airflow on ubuntu